Louismac/CBMicroBit/README.md

 from the terminal.
 Or by double clicking on it.

 ## The Micro:Bit
-We've included a hex file (CBMicrobit.hex) that can just be dragged onto the MicroBit.
+We've included two hex files that can just be dragged onto the MicroBit (CBMicrobit.hex and CBMicrobitCombinedSensors.hex, if your Micro:Bit is a newer version ~ after Oct 2018, then it may have a combined IMU sensor, instread of separate accelermeoter, compass etc..., in which case, use the latter) .
 All it does it advertise the accelerometer, button, thermometer, LED and IO Pin services.

 Important changes to remember to make to the MicrobitConfig.h file (/microbit-samples/yotta_modules/microbit-dal/inc/core/MicroBitConfig.h) if you are building your own /hex file is setting MICROBIT_BLE_OPEN to 1 (this disables pairing) and MICROBIT_SD_GATT_TABLE_SIZE to its maximum, which is  0x700.
 If this is not done then the services will not appear.